Right to bid for assets of community value

 This new right means communities can ask the council to list certain assets as being of value to the community.
 If an asset is listed and then comes up for sale, the new right will give communities that want it six months to put together a bid to buy it.
 This gives communities an increased chance to save much loved shops, pubs or other local facilities.

 Parish councils or local community groups can nominate both privately and publicly owned assets which meet the definition of community value.
+The nomination form can be found in the downloads section of this page.

 A building or land in Wiltshire Council's area must be listed as an asset of community value if: